AlGepe/OmniCalcs/SEO/CrossProduct/New_CrossProduct.md

 ## Cross product formula

 Before we present to you the formula for the vector product we need two vectors that we will call `a` and `b`.
 These two vectors should not be collinear (a.k.[. parallel) for reason that we will explain after we see the formula.
 We will call the resulting vector from the cross product formula `c`.
-We also remind you that the letter `n` is used to denote a unitary vector (perpendicular to both `a` and `b`.
+We also remind you that the letter `n` is used to denote a <portal cid=553>unit vector</portal>(perpendicular to both `a` and `b`.
 So without further ado let's see the formula:

 `c = a × b = |a| * |b| * sinθ * n`,